yamagen/rbin/README.md

 make clean
 ```

+## Related tools

+`rbin` is part of a small family of command-line exploratory data filters, together with `cw`, SLP (stem leaf plotter), and KSF (kanji statistics filter).

 ## License

 This software is released under the MIT License.
 See `LICENSE.txt` for details.

-rbin is part of a small family of command-line exploratory data filters, together with SLP (stem leaf plotter) and KSF (kanji statistics filter).